-1. Consulting Services.
-During the term of this Agreement, Kosmos hereby engages Kemp to perform the Consulting Services, and Kemp hereby agrees to accept such engagement and to perform the Consulting Services for Kosmos.

-2. Term of Agreement.
+- 1. Consulting Services.
+During the term of this Agreement, Kosmos hereby engages Kemp to perform the Consulting Services, and Kemp hereby agrees to accept such engagement and to perform the Consulting Services for Kosmos. - 2.
+Term of Agreement.
 The term of this Agreement shall commence on the Effective Date and shall continue for a period of one (1) year (the "Initial Term").
 Thereafter, this Agreement shall automatically renew for successive one-year periods (each such one-year period is referred to in this Agreement as a "Renewal Term"), unless and until either party gives to the other party, at least 30 days prior to the expiration of the then-current term, written notice that this Agreement shall not be automatically renewed.
-The provisions of this Agreement that, by their nature, survive the expiration or earlier termination of this Agreement shall continue and remain in full force and effect after the expiration or earlier termination of this Agreement for any reason.
-Without limiting the generality of the foregoing, termination of this Agreement for any reason shall not affect: (i) Kemp's obligations with respect to the Confidential Information, and (ii) Kemp's right to receive payment for Consulting Services provided prior to such termination in accordance with the terms and conditions set forth in this Agreement.

-3. Compensation.
-As payment for Kemp's fulfillment of the Consulting Services and covenants set forth in this Agreement, Kosmos shall pay and provide to Kemp: (i) \$45,000 per month payable in arrears; (ii) 18,000 common shares of Kosmos to be issued by Kosmos to Kemp on the Effective Date, which shares shall become 100% vested at the expiration of the Initial Term; and (iii) 12,000 common shares of Kosmos to be issued by Kosmos to be issued by Kosmos to Kemp on the first day of each Renewal Term, if any, which shares shall become 100% vested at the expiration of each such Renewal Term (collectively, the "Compensation").
+The provisions of this Agreement that, by their nature, survive the expiration or earlier termination of this Agreement for any reason.
+Without limiting the generality of the foregoing, termination of this Agreement for any reason shall not affect: (i) Kemp's obligations with respect to the Confidential Information, and (ii) Kemp's right to receive payment for Consulting Services provided prior to such termination in accordance with the terms and conditions set forth in this Agreement. - 3.
+Compensation.
+As payment for Kemp's fulfillment of the Consulting Services and covenants set forth in this Agreement, Kosmos shall pay and provide to Kemp: (i) \$45,000 per month payable in arrears; (ii) 18,000 common shares of Kosmos to be issued by Kosmos to Kemp on the Effective Date, which shares shall become 100% vested at the expiration of the Initial Term; and (iii) 12,000 common shares of Kosmos to be issued by Kosmos to Kemp on the first day of each Renewal Term, if any, which shares shall become 100% vested at the expiration of each such Renewal Term (collectively, the "Compensation").
 At the request of either Kosmos or Kemp, the Compensation may be curtailed at any time.
 In addition to the Compensation, Kemp shall continue to also receive his fees for serving as a member of the Kosmos Board of Directors.
-Kosmos and Kemp agree to review the terms of the Compensation at the expiration of the Initial Term.

-4. Reimbursement of Expenses.
+Kosmos and Kemp agree to review the terms of the Compensation at the expiration of the Initial Term and each Renewal Term. - 4.
+Reimbursement of Expenses.
 Kosmos shall reimburse Kemp for all reasonable expenses incurred in connection with Kemp providing Kosmos with the Consulting Services, including, without limitation, travel expenses incurred by Kemp.
 Kosmos will also reimburse Kemp for expenses for Kemp's spouse in traveling from Houston, Texas to Dallas, Texas in accompanying Kemp in his performance of the Consulting Services.